radius-project/docs/docs/content/operations/platforms/kubernetes/metadata.md

 Container/Service > Applications > Environment

-Container/Service has the highest precedence, than applications and environment
+Container/Service has the highest precedence, compared to applications and environment

 ## Behavior of Kubernetes metadata in the realm of other things